 As Google states in their official blog post about the update: “The helpful content update aims to better reward content where visitors feel they’ve had a satisfying experience, while content that doesn’t meet a visitor’s expectations won’t perform as well.”

-So how do we, as content creators know what rewarding content that meet’s a visitor’s expectations is?
+So how do we, as content creators, and as part of our content marketing efforts know what rewarding content that meet’s a visitor’s expectations is?